tenpy/tenpy/doc/INSTALL.rst

     [GCC 4.8.2 20140120 (Red Hat 4.8.2-15)] with numpy 1.13.3, scipy 1.0.0

 This should statement printes the current version of this TeNPy library as well as the versions of the used python, numpy and scipy libraries, which might be different on your computer.
-For reproducability, you might want to save this along with your data.)
+It is a good idea to save this along with your data.

 If you got a similar output as above: congratulations!
 You can now run the codes :)